 The developer may cause to be endowed a permanent fund to offset continuing open space maintenance costs.
 Spending from this fund should be restricted to expenditure of interest, in order that the principal may be preserved.
-Assuming an annual average interest rate of 5%, the amount designated for the Endowment Fund should be twenty (20) times the amount estimated to be required on a yearly basis to maintain the open space.
+Assuming an annual average interest rate of 5%, the amount designated for the - an annual average interest rate of 5%, the amount designated for the Endowment Fund should be twenty (20) times the amount estimated to be required on a yearly basis to maintain the open space.
 This fund shall be transferred by the developer to the designated entity with ownership and maintenance responsibilities (such as a homeowners' association, a land trust, or the County).
 Applicants may receive a density bonus in accordance with the provisions of Section 8.03 C, Density Incentives, for creation of this fund.

-1. The developer shall agree to create an underlying special service area controlled by the County.
+1. The developer shall agree to create an underlying special service area - The developer shall agree to create an underlying special service area controlled by the County.
 This special service area shall be created at the time of final platting of the first phase of the Planned Development, and shall include all phases of the Planned Development.
 In the event the entity that has ownership and maintenance responsibilities fails to adequately manage the open space, the County may assume maintenance responsibilities until such time as that or another appropriate entity can manage the open space.
 The County may assess the property of those within the special service area for the County's prior and estimated future cost of maintaining the open space.